Where Cars Meet Culture

 Carnaval Cataliana/Baja California Cruise

-Catalina is a special place, it feels like a little bit of the Mediterranean right here in the USA.
-Like a mini Mallorca just off the coast of Los Angeles, if you are planning a trip to LA or thinking about a Baja Cruise consider adding Santa Catalina to your list.
+Catalina is a special place.
+It feels like a little bit of the Mediterranean right here in the USA, like a mini Mallorca just off the coast of Los Angeles.
+If you are planning a trip to LA or thinking about a Baja Cruise, consider adding Santa Catalina to your list.

-For more visit the Island’s official website here.
+For more, visit the Island’s official website here.

 Michael Satterfield

+Michael Satterfield, founder of The Gentleman Racer, is a storyteller, adventurer, and automotive expert whose work blends cars, travel, and culture.
+As a member of The Explorers Club, he brings a spirit of discovery to his work, whether uncovering forgotten racing history or embarking on global expeditions.
+His site has become a go-to destination for car enthusiasts and style aficionados, known for its compelling storytelling and unique perspective.
 A Texan with a passion for classic cars and motorsports, Michael is also a hands-on restorer, currently working on a 1960s SCCA-spec Formula Super Vee and other project cars.
 As the head of the Satterfield Group, he consults on branding and marketing for top automotive and lifestyle brands, bringing his deep industry knowledge to every project.

 Leave a Reply